 Eight and a half hours playing time.
 300 A3 pages of score.
 Difficulty level: unplayable.
 Anyone who voluntarily tackles the organ works by the British composer of Parsi descent Kaikhosru Shapurji Sorabji, born in 1892, is either crazy or crazy good.
 Definitely the latter applies to the British organist Kevin Bowyer: he takes on works that no one else has dared to touch; he is the repertoire's final opponent, so to speak.

 No wonder, then, that Sorabji's compositions magically attract Bowyer.
 They are by far the most difficult works of music ever composed for organ – not only technically.
 Even their gigantic proportions go beyond any classical concert format.
-The Elbphilharmonie now offers a unique opportunity to experience Sorabji's eight-hour Organ Symphony No. 2, featuring Kevin Bowyer on the keys, pedals and manuals.
+In September 2019 the Elbphilharmonie offered a unique opportunity to experience Sorabji's eight-hour Organ Symphony No. 2, featuring Kevin Bowyer on the keys, pedals and manuals.
 An XXL sound experience in two parts, almost made for the Elbphilharmonie organ with its extensive technical and tonal potential.

 In an interview Kevin Bowyer talks about the daily routine that revolves around fascination and surrender, his personal encounter with the composer and why it pays to wait eight and a half hours for the final chord.